ripple/ripple-rest/README.md

 }
 ```

-Note: save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`s.
+Note: save the `confirmation_token` to check for transaction confirmation by matching that against new `notification`'s.